Documentation Index

 bank_account.updated | Triggered when a bank account is updated. |

-WebhookEvent, EntityCreatedPayload, EntityUpdatedPayload) and the WebhookEventType enum can be imported from @corsa-labs/sdk.
+The payload structure for each event type (WebhookEvent, EntityCreatedPayload, EntityUpdatedPayload) and the WebhookEventType enum can be imported from @corsa-labs/sdk.

 For detailed payload structures for each event type, see the Event Payloads reference.